25 Amazing Wedding Themes That Stand the Test of Time

-Choosing a wedding theme or style is one of the best ways to personalize your big day.
-A defined aesthetic will help you make important wedding planning decisions, like what color scheme to follow, how you decorate your ceremony and reception, and what the overall vibe of your day feels like.
-But, with so many wedding theme ideas, narrowing down your favorite might feel nearly impossible.
-Whether you've been curating your wedding Pinterest board for years or you're not quite sure where to start, we've got you covered.
-We tapped industry experts to share everything you need to know about picking a wedding theme or style, along with attainable ways to make it feel unique to you and your S.O.
+Curious about wedding themes and why they matter?
+Choosing a wedding theme or wedding style is one of the best ways to personalize your big day.
+A defined wedding aesthetic will help you make important wedding planning decisions, like what color palette to follow, how you decorate your ceremony and reception, and what the overall vibe of your day feels like.
+But, with so many different wedding theme ideas, narrowing down your favorite might feel nearly impossible.
+Whether you've been curating your wedding inspiration board for years or you're not quite sure where to start, we've got you covered.
+We tapped industry experts to share everything you need to know about picking a wedding theme or style, along with attainable ways to make themed wedding ideas feel unique to you and your partner.

-Here, we define the most popular wedding styles, from rustic to whimsical and everything in between.
-You'll also find thematic keywords that'll help you communicate your vision with your team of vendors, along with decor tips and wedding venue ideas.
-Bookmark this page to keep as your all-encompassing guide to the most popular wedding aesthetics of all time.
-Then, once you've brushed up on wedding style and theme vocab, take The Knot's Style & Vision Quiz to get personalized inspiration and practical ideas that'll help make your dream wedding a reality.
+Here, we define the most popular wedding types of wedding themes, from rustic to whimsical and everything in between, that are absolutely timeless.
+You'll also find thematic keywords that'll help you communicate your wedding style and vision with your team of expert vendors, along with budget tips and wedding venue ideas.
+Bookmark this page to keep as your all-encompassing guide to the most popular themes for weddings of all time.
+Then, once you've brushed up on wedding aesthetic, style and theme vocab, take The Knot's Style & Vision Quiz to get personalized inspiration and practical ideas based on different wedding themes that'll help make your dream wedding a reality.

-It's the golden question: Do you actually need a wedding theme or style?
+But here's the golden question: Do you actually need a wedding theme or style?
 If you're not feeling drawn to a particular wedding aesthetic, you might wonder if you have to categorize your big day with a style or theme name.
 Ultimately, the choice is up to you—but choosing a theme or style may make your wedding planning process easier.
-"It is beneficial for couples to choose either a theme or a style, if not both," says wedding planner Ayanna Stephens.
-"The theme and/or style helps with a few things: It creates the opportunity for a cohesive design for your wedding, it sets the tone for the type of experience your guests will have, and it also helps to inform your budget."

 Boho Wedding Theme